Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Prof. Zhuoran Yang for his insightful discussions and comments.
-This work was conducted during the internship of Yang Zhang at Shanghai Artificial Intelligence Laboratory, and supported by the National Science Foundation for Distinguished Young Scholarship of China (No. 62025602) and the National Natural Science Foundation of China (No. 62306242).
+This work is supported by the National Key Research and Development Program of China (Grant No.2024YFE0210900), the National Natural Science Foundation of China (Grant No.62306242), the Young Elite Scientists Sponsorship Program by CAST (Grant No.2024QNRC001), and the Yangfan Project of the Shanghai (Grant No.23YF11462200).